Using a Scan to Config project

 3.Scan the QR code or type the URL in the field and tap Get configuration.

-1.Create a Scan to Config profile that includes all the host profiles, global settings, scripts, or other files.
+1.Create a Scan to Config project that includes all the host profiles, global settings, scripts, or other files.
 For the hostname and port, provide the details for the web server you plan to host the files on.

-2.Copy all of the contents of the Scan to Config profile directory to a directory on your web server.
+2.Copy all of the contents of the Scan to Config project directory to a directory on your web server.
 Make a note of the URL for the manifest.wlcfg file.
 If the devices have a scanner that can read QR codes, you use a QR code generator to create a QR code for the URL.

 3.On the device, tap the Scan to Config button at the top of the screen.